 The Mana'eesh Lady

 The Filipino pop-up, which currently lives at Pacific Cocktail Haven in Union Square, is preparing delicious meal kits, seven-course dinners, and prepared food to-go.
 Their offerings change periodically, but standbys include things like chicken inasal, lumpia, pancit luglug, and sisig fried rice.
-They deliver on Fridays, or you can pick up or dine outside at PCH.
+They deliver on Fridays, or you can pick up from Tuesday to Saturday in SF.
 Place your order online.

 Over the last few years, Chef Smelly’s massive plates of Creole dishes have drawn lines around the block.
 And even now in pandemic times, things are no different.
 Here’s how you do it: head to Au Lounge in Uptown Oakland on Tuesday, Thursday, or Friday from 5-9pm, and wait your turn for blackened prawns, surf & turf fries, sweet chili garlic chicken, garlic noodles, and more.
 Check Instagram for the menu and updates - and note that it’s walk-up orders only.

-If you’re always on the lookout for the newest fried chicken sandwich (we definitely are), check out Fowl + Fare in Oakland.
-What goes on them changes occasionally, but one they always have is the classic with chipotle aioli, pear slaw, and a fried chicken thigh.
-Other sandwiches you’ll want to try include a Mediterranean fried chicken sandwich with feta tzatziki, za’atar, and tomato mint jam, and one with bacon black garlic ranch.
-Fowl + Fare is usually around on weekends, but check their Instagram for pop-up days and location.
+If you’re always on the lookout for the newest fried chicken sandwich, check out Fowl + Fare in Oakland.
+Their sandwiches change occasionally, but one they always have is the classic with chipotle aioli, pear slaw, and a fried chicken thigh.
+Others include a Mediterranean fried chicken sandwich with feta tzatziki, za’atar, and tomato mint jam, and one with bacon black garlic ranch.
+Fowl + Fare is usually at Port Kitchens Marketplace on weekends, but check their Instagram for pop-up days and location.

 In the Things Bay Area People Love hierarchy, there’s fried chicken sandwiches.
 Then there’s freshly baked sourdough.
-Every Thursday and Sunday, Haight Loaves in SF is making sourdough, sandwich bread, pizza (on Fridays), and focaccia.
-You can place an order for pick-up online or by DM-ing them on Instagram.
+Every Friday and Sunday, Haight Loaves in SF is making sourdough loaves, sandwich bread, and focaccia, and focaccia pizza on Fridays.
+You can place an order for pickup online or by DM-ing them on Instagram.

-Smashburger enthusiasts, rejoice - Smish Smash is making thin, crispy, caramelized smashburgers out of Cookiebar Creamery in Downtown Oakland, Thursdays through Sundays.
-Fried chicken sandwiches, fries, and weekly specials, like this uni burger or this Mk’Rib, are also on the menu.
-And for dessert, you can order Cookiebar’s thick milkshakes or a scoop of ice cream.
+Smashburger enthusiasts, rejoice - Smish Smash is making thin, crispy, caramelized smashburgers out of Neptune’s in Alameda, Thursdays through Sundays - and they’re absolutely delicious.
+Fried chicken sandwiches, fries, and weekly specials, like their recent uni burger or Mk’Rib, are also on the menu.
+Same day pre-orders can be placed here.

 We checked out Smish Smash - read about it here.